Brief overview of immuno-oncology

 It is well established that the main cells of the immune system that are either assisting or directly involved in attacking cancer cells are a specific subset of dendritic cells (DCs), type 1 macrophages (M1Φs), natural killer cells (NKs), gamma-delta antigen receptor expressing T lymphocytes (γδTs), natural killer T lymphocytes (NKTs), (tumour-antigen specific) CD4 expressing type 1 helper T lymphocytes (Th1s) and (tumour-antigen specific) CD8 expressing cytotoxic T lymphocytes (CTLs)¹.
 Of these, CTLs are the most crucial cells, since they have the ability with their T-cell (antigen) receptor (TCR) to specifically recognize tumour cells (through the expression of tumour specific antigens on these cells), bind to them and kill them through the release of cytotoxic compounds.

 For the generation of activated CTLs, a specific subset of activated DCs is essential.
-These specific DCs have the unique ability to process antigens (including tumour-antigens) in a specific way and present these antigens by so-called cross-presentation to CD8 expressing lymphocytes and to generate a Type I immune response, which response is required for the ultimate killing of tumour cells.
+These specific DCs have the unique ability to process antigens (including tumour-antigens) in a specific way and present these antigens by so-called cross-presentation to CD8 expressing lymphocytes and to generate a Type I immune response, which is the kind of response required for the ultimate killing of tumour cells.
 This specific subset of activated DCs are called cDC1s (conventional (migratory) DC causing Type I immune responses).

 Of the above other listed immune cells involved in anti-cancer activity, NKs likely play the second most important role2.
 In contrast to CTLs they can recognize tumour cells in the absence of expressed tumour-antigens.
 Through specific receptors NKs can bind to tumour cells and recognize tumour-related changes in the molecular make-up of molecules expressed by tumour cells (e.g. reduction of classical MHC class I molecules or increase of nonclassical MHC class I-related molecules caused by DNA damage and cell stress).
 Such changes activate NKs into (i) the production of perforins and granzymes and (ii) the triggering of a cascade of special ‘suicide’ molecules within the tumour cells; both pathways leading to the death of the tumour cell.
 Activated cDC1s also play a crucial role in further assisting activated NKs into becoming aggressive ‘fighting machines’.

 Activated CTLs, Th1s, γδTs, NKTs and NKs are the typical end products of an orchestrated Type I immune response caused and lead by activated cDC1s playing the essential role of conductor of the orchestra.
-A hallmark molecule of a Type I immune response is gamma interferon (IFN-γ), a molecule (cytokine) that is abundantly produced and released by activated CTLs, Th1s, γδTs, NKTs and NKs.
-IFN-γ not only plays an important role in optimizing the activation of these cells and M1Φs, it also inhibits Type II immune responses (which mainly generates antibodies as end products) and, very importantly, it causes changes in tumour cells that make them more ‘visible’ for the immune system.
+Type I immune responses are generally aimed against tumour cells, and cells infected by intracellular living viruses and bacteria.
+Besides interleukin (IL)-2, the hallmark molecule of a Type I immune response is gamma interferon (IFN-γ), a molecule (cytokine) that is abundantly produced and released by activated CTLs, Th1s, γδTs, NKTs and NKs.
+IFN-γ plays an important role in optimizing the activation of these cells and promoting M1Φs and, very importantly, it causes changes in tumour cells that make them more ‘visible’ for the immune system.
+Further, IFN-γ inhibits Type II immune responses, thereby reducing the production of IL-4 and IL-5, which enhances the capability of the immune system to fight cancer.

 1Vesely MD et al. Annual Review of Immunology 2011 29:235-271